schoebel/mars/index.md

 ## What is MARS?

-MARS can be used to replicate Linux-based storage devices, and even whole datacenters, over arbitrary distances (geo-redundancy).
+MARS can be used to replicate Linux-based storage devices, and even whole datacenters, over arbitrary distances (**geo-redundancy**).

-Another use case is cost-efficient virtual pools of sharded storage.
+Another use case is **cost-efficient virtual pools of sharded storage**.

 At 1&1 Internet SE, it runs at more than 2000 servers and about 2x8 petabytes of customer data.